 - Students may not receive credit for both an IB exam (or AP or other exam) and a college course taken before high school graduation covering the same subject matter, nor for an AP and IB exam covering the same subject matter.

 - Students may receive a combined maximum of 32 elective units for college courses taken before high school graduation and/or examinations (e.g., AP, IB, or other international exams) taken before matriculation at a two-year or four-year college.

 Effective fall 2015, USC is introducing a new set of General Education Program Requirements.
 These requirements will apply to students who will be graduating high school in spring or summer 2015 and whose first full-time term (excluding summer) at any college or university will be fall 2015.
 Students who started at any college or university before summer 2015 will follow the GE Program in effect prior to fall 2015.

 GE Credit Breakdown

-Students who started at any college as a first-time freshman in fall 2015 or later should follow the NEW GE Program requirements.
+Students who started at any college as a first-time freshman in fall 2015 or later should follow these NEW GE program requirements.